JamesByers/Beginning-Python-workshop/Python tools/Python tools.md

 ----------------------------------

-### Review: Your availabl tool
+### Review: Your available tool

 At this point, you're aware of the tools necessary for completing most steps of the data science workflow.
 To review, we discussed:
 - Navigating your computer and running scripts with the *command line*.
 - Creating code and complex scripts in your choice of *text editors*.
 - Upgrading your toolkit with open-source content such as plugins for text editors and interfaces including Jupyter Notebook..
-With these tools at your disposal, you'll be in great shape aas you progress your Python capabilities!
+With these tools at your disposal, you'll be in great shape as you progress your Python capabilities!

+We will work today with the simplest way to interact with Python by using **???**